 Non Sleep Deep Rest (NSDR)

-Still, as much as we need sleep, sometimes our minds race at night, making it difficult to rest.
+As much as we need sleep, sometimes our minds race at night, making it difficult to rest.

 Other times, in the middle of the day, we just find ourselves dragging…